JessicaNathany/the-office.api/README.md

 The application will start listening on http://localhost:5000.

 📝 API Documentation
-To view the API documentation, navigate to http://localhost:5000/swagger in your web browser.
+The API endpoints are documented using Swagger.
+To view the documentation, follow these steps:

+Open a web browser and navigate to http://localhost:5000/swagger.
 This will display the Swagger UI, which provides a user-friendly interface for exploring the API endpoints.
+The API provides the following endpoints:

+- GET /characters - retrieves a list of all characters in The Office.
+- GET /characters/{id} - retrieves a specific character by ID.
+- GET /episodes - retrieves a list of all episodes in The Office.
+- GET /episodes/{id} - retrieves a specific episode by ID.
+- GET /quotes - retrieves a list of all quotes in The Office.
+- GET /quotes/{id} - retrieves a specific quote by ID.

 🛠️ Built With
 *.
 NET 6